 - early conciliation by Acas (April 2014), building on experience of pre-claim conciliation

 - settlement agreements and extended ‘without prejudice’ protection for employers seeking to terminate employment (July 2013)

 - new Employment Tribunal Procedural Rules (July 2013).

 Employers generally say they see using mediation and settlement agreements as a default option, to be used only after other options have been exhausted.
 However, there has been a huge increase in settlement agreements, partly as a result of the 12-month cap on unfair dismissal awards.

-If you want to find out more about using mediation and settlement agreements with any conflict in your workplace, give us a call – 01706 565332
+So, if you want to find out more about using mediation and settlement agreements with any conflict in your workplace, give us a call – 01706 565332